 Beyond spiritual connections, cows have been the primary source of sustenance and subsistence for many Indians for millennia.
 And that in itself makes them sacred for many.

 Within the context of the dairy industry and agriculture, cows are actually vital participants in the economy.
-And their contribution can be recognised by the fact that the dairy sector contributed 4% to the country’s GDP, according to the latest livestock census report.
-The report also said that the number of cows in the country has seen a sharp increase of 18% in recent years.
+According to the latest livestock census report, the number of cows in the country has seen a sharp increase of 18% in recent years.